sopos/baml/README.md

 ### YASH
 An implementation of YAml parser in pure baSH.

 At this point it is very simple and naive.
-There is no quote (") nor escapes handling.
+There is no escapes handling.
 It was create to be able to pasre almost flat structure eventhough it is able to handle deep structures as well.

 ### Usage